metamath/lamp-guide/docs/11/index.md

 After looking at my options I find `recdiv` and that *is* what I want!

-> Select the checkbox to the left of `recdiv` - then scroll to the
+> Click on the checkbox to the left of `recdiv` to select that
+> step, then scroll to the
 > bottom and click on "Choose Selected".

 Now we have two work variables, representing the numerator and